Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Introduction

-As we formally establish, unbiased information encoded in the experimental data effectively allows for relaxation of a key identifying condition of standard DiD methods, the original BSIV approach, and proximal causal inference methods.
-Standard DiD methods applied to our setting would require that the treatment cannot causally impact the short-term outcome; as the short-term outcome is a post-treatment outcome, one cannot rule out such a causal effect, however, as we demonstrate, experimental data still allows for identification of the causal effect of the treatment on the downstream outcome using DiD methods by essentially anchoring the short-term causal impact at that observed in the experimental sample.
+We formally establish that the unbiased information encoded in the experimental data \emph{enables the relaxation of key identification assumptions} in standard DiD methods, the original BSIV approach, and proximal causal inference methods: Standard DiD methods applied to our setting would require that the treatment cannot causally impact the short-term outcome.
+However, as the short-term outcome is a post-treatment variable, this assumption may not hold.
+We demonstrate that by leveraging experimental data, we can relax this requirement by anchoring the short-term causal effect at that observed in the experimental sample, thus enabling identification of the treatment’s impact on the long-term outcome.
 Similarly, in the original BSIV causal inference framework, it is assumed that there exists a reference domain in which the treatment is not applied and hence, the outcome in that domain in fact represents the potential outcome under no treatments.
 In our setup, we relax this assumption by utilizing the internal validity of the experimental domain.
-Likewise, in the proximal causal approach, the experimental sample relaxes a required exclusion restriction of no treatment effect on the short-term outcome, in this case standing for an outcome confounding proxy.
-This, together with availability of a valid treatment proxy, enables proximal causal identification anchored at the short-term causal impact learned from the experimental sample.
+Likewise, in the proximal approach, the standard framework would require exclusion restriction of no treatment effect on the short-term outcome.
+We demonstrate that by leveraging experimental data, such requirement can also be relaxed.